 Further details on the requirements can be found in the PDF ECRF 2017 Grant Applications Guide.

-The signed copy of the application was required to be sent by post or scanned and lodged via email to the General Secretary of the AAQ at the address below.
+The signed copy of the application was required to be sent by post or scanned and lodged via email to the General Secretary of the AAQ at the address below by 28th February 2017.
 Sufficient biographical and project information had to be provided to allow the Research Committee to determine if the recipient is capable of achieving the project's aims and the project is scientifically worthwhile.
 Applicants requesting more than one item of equipment or consumables had to provide a list of priorities showing which items are essential and which could be left to a subsequent year.

 Applications are reviewed by the AAQ Research Committee which makes recommendations to the AAQ Council.
 If, in the Research Committee's opinion, no worthy project is proposed in any year then no funds will be granted for that year.